ipleiria-robotics/adv_robotics/README.md

-adv-robotics
+Advanced Robotics
 ============

 Repository for the Advanced Robotics class, taught at the School of Tecnhology and Management, Polytechnic Institute of Leiria, Portugal.

-Content currently being updated for the 2nd semester of 2018/2019 with ROS Melodic and Ubuntu 18.04.
+Content currently being updated for the 2nd semester of 2020/2021 with ROS2 Foxy Fitzroy and Ubuntu 20.04.
 For previous years, check the corresponding tags.

 Created and maintained by Hugo Costelha <hugo.costelha@ipleiria.pt>

 Folder Contents
 ===============

  - scripts: folder with installation scripts.
-Download scripts install_RA.sh and run "bash install_RA.sh";
+Download scripts install_RA.sh and install_ROS.sh and run "bash install_RA.sh";
- - src: folder with the files used in the laboratory tutorials;
+ - src: folder with the files used in the laboratory tutorial works;

 Getting the tutorials
 =====================